 Country Context & Policy Relevance

 Burkina Faso is currently considering the implementation of a national health insurance scheme and is heavily promoting the creation and expansion of CBHI as basis for a national scheme to evolve.
-Nationwide information campaigns sensitizing the population on the importance of health insurance have been launched in June 2013.
+Nationwide information campaigns sensitizing the population on the importance of health insurance have started as early as 2013.
 The project thus aims to provide further and complementary evidence on the potential impact of such an intervention.
 Taking into account the potential indirect effects of health insurance on productive investment, which we are considering here, could have a sizeable effect on the cost and benefit analyses of health insurance and thus significantly alter policy decisions.

 The Insurance and Infrastructure

 The CBHI has been introduced in the rural community of Ziniaré (40km Northeast of Ouagadougou) in July 2014.
 It covers basic health care provided at the local health centers (CSPS) (consultations, minor surgeries, laboratory tests, deliveries and a range of generic drugs) and select services at the district hospital (CMA).
 The enrolment in the CBHI is at the household level.
-The annual subscription costs 2,400 FCFA per person (about USD 8 PPP).
+The annual subscription costs have been in the beginning 2,400 FCFA per person (about USD 8 PPP) and have been slightly increased later on.
 The health infrastructure in the area is satisfactory.
 For the 48 villages in the community there are 44 local health centers (CSPS), i.e. almost one health centre per village and a district hospital (CMA) in the city of Zinaré.

 The project is conducted in cooperation with the Institut de Recherche en Sciences de Santé (IRSS) in Burkina Faso and the German Development Institute (GDI).
 The IRSS is one of four technical divisions of the Centre Nationale de la Recherche Scientifique et Technologique (CNRST) and the leading research institution on public health issues in Burkina Faso.
 The health insurance intervention under scrutiny in this project is being implemented by a local non-for-profit institution, Asmade (L’association Songui Manégré / Aide au Développement Endogène).
 Asmade is supported by the Burkinabè Government, the World Bank and a Belgian NGO (Solsoc) among others.
 The institution has substantial experience with the provision of insurance and other social services in Burkina Faso.